 Click the image below to be taken to view this typical air fryer over on Amazon.

-You are simply taking the air fryer method of cooking, and putting it into a more oven like package.
+You are simply taking the air fryer method of cooking and putting it into a more oven like package (a bit like a mini conventional oven on steroids :)).
 As you can see from the picture, the air fryer oven looks like a toaster oven or small tabletop oven that we have seen for many years.
 The difference is, you have a powerful air fryer style cooking process inside.
 Not too dissimilar to a regular oven, but coupled to a powerful fan that will push the hot air around the oven and around the food.

 Very often, the oven style air fryers will have more than one heating element, one at the top and one at the bottom.
 Especially if they are larger capacity air fryers.